How to write an essay fast (even the night before)

 Here is the one mistake that turns a rushed essay into a misconduct meeting, and it is worth naming precisely.
 When you are tired and the deadline is close, asking a general chatbot to "add some citations" feels like a shortcut.
 It is the most dangerous thing you can do tonight.

 The rule under time pressure is simple: every source in your essay is one you opened with your own eyes.
 Use AI to help you draft and to find directions if you like, but never let it be the thing that supplies your references unread.
 The two minutes you save by trusting an invented citation are not worth the assignment.
+And if your essay is a close reading with no bibliography at all, notice that this entire failure mode is one you simply do not have tonight.

 Where a tool actually helps at the deadline

 Most of this plan is just you, working in order with a timer.
 But the slowest, most error-prone parts, finding real sources fast and getting a first draft on the page without freezing, are exactly the parts a good tool can carry, as long as it does not introduce the citation trap while it does.
+If you are weighing one up, our guide to choosing an AI essay writer sorts the kind that cites real sources from the kind that invents them.

 That is the whole idea behind CiteOwl.
 It takes you from an outline to a cited first draft in minutes by searching academic sources, reading the actual papers, and writing claims it can attach to a real source, so the citations are real rather than invented.
 Every change it makes lands as a diff you accept or reject, so even at speed you read the work line by line instead of adopting it blind.
 That is what you want when time is short: the drafting and the source-finding go faster, while you stay the one who decides the argument and checks every source.
 It does not write the essay for you or hide that AI was involved, and on a deadline that honesty is the point, because a draft you can defend is the only kind worth submitting.
 Whether any of this counts as fair game is a course-by-course question, and we cover the line in whether using AI to write essays is cheating.